P96Z7/web-scraping-ml/README.md

 # web-scraping-ml

-This objective code is destinating to scrape datas on Mercado Livre.
+This code is destinating to collect important datas on Mercado Livre.

-The First step scrape importants datas like  title , prices and link and the last step put datas on excel sheet with Title used to scrape data.
+At the first  code collect important datas like title , prices and link and the last step will put datas on excel sheet with Title used to scrape data.

 This code is destination to:
 -Students.
 -Workers.
 -Busines owner.
+-LINUX/WINDOWS
 -

 To improve filters do you've to put some parameters, for example keywords